 You will learn to identify and comment on writers’ uses and effects of language, form and structure.
 Areas of study will include themes, character, motifs, setting, textual structures, narrative methods.
 You will also learn to make links between texts and to research and analyse the influences of contexts on the texts you are studying.
 This includes the fascinating ways literary texts both reveal and challenge attitudes and values of the cultures in which they were produced.

-As well as the set texts, you will be able to read some literary criticism and discuss the different ways readers interpret texts.
+As well as the set texts, you will read some literary criticism and discuss the different ways readers interpret texts.

-Along with developing the work from the first year and extending your knowledge and skills by studying further prose, poetry and drama texts, you will also complete coursework.
+You will also complete a coursework folder.
 This will be a study of literature from across the genres of poetry, drama and prose.
 This will consist of a close analysis and a ‘linked texts’ essay focusing on connections and comparisons between two texts.

-Assessment will be 80% examination at the end of the course and 20% coursework.
+Assessment will be 80% examination at the end of the second year and 20% coursework.

 Is it for me?